jcorcorangithub/READMEgenerator/assets/readme.md

   * [License](#license)

   ## Description
-  this application allows a programmer to use a template ...
+  this is a breif descriptio of my project.this is a breif descriptio of my p

   ## Installation Instructions
-  clone repo, save onto computer, run with node js on terminal
+  clone repo, open terminal and find file, run file with node index.js

   ## Usage Instructions
-  answer each user prompt
+  simply follow each question

   ## Contributors
-  emial me for that
+  email me about that

   ## Test Instructions
-  emial me for that
+  email me about that

   ## Questions
   Github username: jcorcorangithub

     My email:
-    myemailaddress
+    jpcemail.net

   ## License
     Notice: this application is covered under MIT